heineborell/swe-for-ds/README.md

 each of which also uses multiple threads.
 The threads are used to retrieve external data, each process then aggregates the thread results to compute something, and returns the computed value to the main process which aggregates from each of the sub processes.
+An example is included in `scripts/preprocess_data.py`.

 Unfortunately, there is no formula which decides how many processes or threads to use for a given situation.
 While the number of cores provides